Anuj-pro979/autonomu/README.md

+we made everything work with signal and remote accces  so we need to collect data of sinal and train our model and use in raspeberry pi.

+but lidar is extern we also need to intigrate it.

+cam done relay done lidar done next intigrate all and train the model.

 Exactly ✅ — if you go with the **Serial override approach** I just explained, **you do not need to change your Arduino code at all**. next chages